mijimenez/bootcamp_team_profile_generator/README.md

 This is a Node CLI command-line application that takes in information about employees and generates an HTML webpage that displays summaries for each person.

 ## Demo of Application
-Answering prompts in the command-line:
+Creating team profiles via the command-line:

 ![Demo 1](./assets/gifs/demo-1.gif)

-Generating the HTML webpage:
+Generating and locating the HTML webpage:

 ![Demo 2](./assets/gifs/demo-2.gif)